26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 Literally the day after many things wrapped up, I boarded a plane for Northern India.
 I had booked this trip to mark entrance into this third stage of life.
 I thought it would help make an impression on my being that might be a tad more beneficial than slipping into a Friends reruns stupor.
 Not that I haven’t been there and received benefit from such a stupor before, but this required different medicine.

 In April 2019, avs punarnava opened its doors under new management.
 It so happens that the new management are the folks and friends that brought us and manage the Ayurveda eco-village in South India, vaidyagrāma, about which I have previously written.
+(And which, thankfully, IS still functioning and thriving).

 I continue to deeply love and respect vaidyagrāma, so I was curious how their new facility would compare for pañcakarma and, being a Northern girl, I am appreciative of cooler weather (at least certain times of year) than the South offers.
 I was also interested if it would be a good resource for others—either for pañcakarma or to continue an education in Ayurveda.
 (I address this at the end of this article).

 So, I underwent close to three weeks of pañcakarma at avs punarnava.
 In order to contextualize how I found the experience, and also to hopefully support yours should you find yourself there –or somewhere else for pañcakarma sometime, it may be helpful to give an overview of pañcakarma.
-If you already familiar, feel free to skip this part.
+If you are already familiar, feel free to skip this part.

 [Note: I expect I will update, revise, refine and add to the following material as time goes by, so check back every once in a while if you’re so inclined, to see the changes].